Systemic Constellations Compared: Methods, Differences, and Applications

 • Emotional depth limited by lack of interaction with real people

-• Less suitable for people who work heavily physically and emotionally
+• Less suitable for people who work strongly physically-emotionally

-Animal figures enable a symbolic and intuitive form of constellation.
-This method is particularly suitable for creative adults or children.
+Animal figures enable a symbolically intuitive form of setup.
+This method is especially suitable for creative adults or children.

 The person selects animals that represent aspects of their system.
-For example, a lion represents strength, a mouse represents fear.
-The figures are positioned and charged with meaning.
+For example, a lion for strength, a mouse for fear.
+The figures are positioned and imbued with meaning.
 The process can reveal inner images and metaphors.

 Advantages